 Common Travel Area between Ireland and the United Kingdom

-The Common Travel Area (CTA) is the commonly used term for a variety of rights which can be exercised by citizens of Ireland and the United Kingdom (UK).
+The Common Travel Area (CTA) is an arrangement between the United Kingdom (UK) and Ireland that gives a variety of rights to citizens of those countries.
 It includes more than the basic right to travel freely between both countries.

 When the Common Travel Area arrangement began 1922, it was not contained in any legislation.
-It was an understanding between Ireland and the UK based on their common history and the difficulties applying immigration controls because of the shared border.
+It was an understanding between Ireland and the UK based on their common history.
 Over time, some of the rights came to be included in different pieces of legislation in both Ireland and the UK.

 While the Common Travel Area is recognised under the Treaty of Amsterdam, it is not dependant on the European Union and the continuing membership of both countries.

 On 8 May 2019, the Irish and UK governments signed a Memorandum of Understanding (pdf) reaffirming the Common Travel Area and identifying the rights and privileges of Irish and UK citizens within the CTA.
 It also reaffirms the commitment to maintain the CTA following Brexit (pdf).

 Common Travel Area rights can only be exercised by citizens of Ireland and the UK.
 If you are not a citizen of Ireland or the UK, you will not be able to exercise Common Travel Area rights.

 The UK, for the purposes of the Common Travel Area, covers England, Scotland, Wales, Northern Ireland, the Isle of Man and the Channel Islands.